 The Company operates in the golf equipment industry and has a concentrated customer base, which is primarily comprised of golf equipment retailers (including pro shops at golf courses and off-course retailers), sporting goods retailers and mass merchants and foreign distributors.
-On a consolidated basis, no single customer accounted for more than 10% of the Company's consolidated revenues in 2019, 2018, and 2017.
-The Company's top five customers accounted for approximately 18% of the Company's consolidated revenues in 2019, 22% in 2018, and 21% in 2017.
+On a consolidated basis, no single customer accounted for more than 10% of the Company's consolidated net sales in 2020, 2019, and 2018.
+The Company's top five customers accounted for approximately 20% of the Company's consolidated net sales in 2020, 18% in 2019, and 22% in 2018.